 The semantics of Interest NACK is described in A case for stateful forwarding plane.

-#1 Updated by Junxiao Shi over 4 years ago
+#1 Updated by Junxiao Shi about 5 years ago

 There are several proposals on how an Interest NACK should be encoded as a packet:

 - (ndnSIM) Add a NackCode field in Interest.
 This field contains the NACK code.
 If this field is missing, the packet is a regular Interest.